 - Gauge is not important for this project

 - ch – chain

 - sc – single crochet

 - st – stitch(es)

-Row 1: In 2nd ch from hook, sc and sc in each ch across row, turn.
+Row 1: Starting in the 2nd ch from hook, sc in each ch across row, turn.
 (25)

 Repeat Row 3 until piece measures approximately 78 inches or desired length.